kishorechk/procmon/README.md

 ## Process Monitor

 A simple headless process-orchestrator that will run on your workstation (one of Windows / Mac or Linux).
-This process-orchestrator is responsible to read a list of processes from a reference file and to keep these processes running at all times.
+This process monitor is responsible to read a list of processes from a reference file and to keep these processes running at all times.

 ### Developer environment